 To improve time management:

-- Use time management techniques such as the Eisenhower matrix or eat the frog method.
+- Use time management techniques such as the Eisenhower Matrix or the Eat the Frog method.

 - Track time to stay accountable and spot where it’s being wasted.

-- Add buffer time into the schedule to manage unexpected tasks and last-minute changes.
+- Add buffer time to the schedule to account for unexpected tasks and last-minute changes.

 - Organize work with tools like calendars or Gantt charts to keep timelines visible.